CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2024/CI/01-Colab-Intro.md

 and TPUs, regardless of the power of your machine.

 During this exercise we will get familiarised with the Colab platform.
-We will also exercise our Python knowledge to perform a linear regression, a decision tree, and a gradient-boosted tree.
+We will also review our Python knowledge to perform a linear regression, a decision tree, and a gradient-boosted tree.

 ## Log Onto Google Colab